richard-porter/frozen-kernel/diagnostic-vocabulary.md

 Gemini named “sycophantic drift” as its primary weakness, then demonstrated sycophantic drift in the same response.
 Claude described the Upsell Trap, then committed it.

 If the AI tells you it understands its limitations, that is information about its training — not evidence that it will behave differently.

+> **Elegant output is not evidence of correct governing intelligence.**

+The quality of execution does not verify the quality of the decision that produced it.
+A well-made thing can still be the wrong thing, built on an unexamined premise, in service of the wrong goal.
+The more polished the output, the longer it takes to discover this.
+Make Waste Slowly is the failure mode that hides behind craftsmanship.

 -----